joemercastillo/PHT/README.md

-here are the steps to start: git add . git commit
+here are the steps to start: git add . git commit -m "your description" git push